 - Verify the system has a CUDA-capable GPU.

 - Verify the system is running a supported version of Linux.

 - Verify the system has gcc installed.

+- Verify the system has the correct kernel headers and development packages installed.

 - Download the NVIDIA CUDA Toolkit.

-- Handle conflicting installation methods.
+- ▶ Handle conflicting installation methods.